Review by Atom

 The suitcase with hidden Uzi is neat and reminds me of the classic Destro figure which also had a suitcase with pistol in it.
 Nice touch and excellent detail inside the case.

-The firing rocket launcher strikes me as a bit generic and while it does fire two missiles it doesn’t have any “recoil” affect as advertised on the package.
+The firing rocket launcher strikes me as a bit generic and while it does fire two missiles it doesn’t have any “recoil” effect as advertised on the package.
 It doesn’t suck but it just doesn’t wow me either.
 I think however a kid would be just fine with this.

 The chrome on Destro’s mask appears to be actually molded of the chrome stuff and not painted on.
 It looks as if it will stand the test of time or rub off.

 I must say this was probably my first real disappointment in the Sigma 6 line.
-It’s not a bad looking figure but the accessories are a little underwhelming so I can’t give a whole hearted recommendation.
-But if you’re a Sigma 6 fan or your kid is go for it, otherwise it’s probably a pass.
+It’s not a bad looking figure but the accessories are a little underwhelming so I can’t give a wholehearted recommendation.
+But if you’re a Sigma 6 fan or your kid is go for it, otherwise, it’s probably a pass.